Dsaign/find_distance/README.md

 # FindDistance
-A little test watching mouse approximation in a side menu using JQuery.
+A little test watching mouse approximation in a side menu.